 GPS coordinates for the Orpheus Institute are 51.051665 and 3.722871.
 Driving to Ghent you will pass digital signs with info on the parkings and park & rides.
 The parkings in the centre of Ghent are divided in zones.
 ‘Parking Kouter’ (Zone Veldstraat) of ‘Parking Center Parking/Korte Meer' (P6).
-Both parkings are at walking distance from the Orpheus Institute.
+Both parkings are within walking distance from the Orpheus Institute.
 (More info: parking map Ghent)

 Since 2017 the city centre of Ghent has a circulation plan.
 To prevent cars to needlessly traverse the city center, the circulation plan divides the city into 6 sectors and one big car free/pedestrian zone.
 Whoever wants to move from one sector to the other, needs to make use of the inner city ring.
 (More info)

 Since 1 January 2020 Ghent’s inner city (the area within the ring road) is a low-emission zone (LEZ).
 Only vehicles that meet the conditions for admission are allowed into this zone.
 Avoid being fined and always check your vehicle before coming to Ghent.
 Permitted vehicles with a foreign number plate must be registered.
 You can register your vehicle via the registration tool at lez.stad.gent/en/flows/controleertoegang.
 If you enter the low-emission zone, you are automatically checked by a smart camera.
 More info: www.lez2020.gent